trivialsoftware/trivialdb/ReadMe.md

 User.remove({ admin: true });
 ```

+#### Removing all Model Instances

+* `Model.removeAll()` - returns a promise that resolves once the sync has completed.

+This is provided as a convenience.
+It removes all instances of a model.

 #### Syncing

 Normally, in an ORM, if you either create a new model instance, or get a model instance somehow, and something else